 How do we stay in touch with existing clients?
-Once we get an order it gets turned over to people in our operations department to handle everything from customer questions to delivering on time and in budget.
-Once we deliver, we tend to move on to focus on the next order, and consequently we lose touch with past customers unless they contact us to order again.
-What is the best way to change that?
+Once we get an order it gets turned over to people in our operations department.
+They handle everything from customer questions to delivering on time and on budget.
+Once we deliver, we move on to the next order.
+Consequently, we lose touch with past customers unless they contact us to order again.
+What is the best way to build enduring customer relationships?

-Thoughts of the Day: Maintaining relations with past clients is very important, even though there’s no more work coming from those clients at the moment.
+Thoughts of the Day: Build and maintain enduring customer relationships is important.
+Especially if there’s no more work coming from them at the moment.
 People in operations probably have the best working relationships when work is completed.
-Great marketing strategy is to develop new products for old clients – get your folks in operations involved in figuring out what to do next with those old clients.
-Think win – win and build a community that customers want to be involved with, even if they’re not active.
+A great marketing strategy is to develop new products for old clients – get your folks in operations involved in figuring out what to do next with those old clients.
+Think to win-win and build a community that customers want to be involved with, even if they’re not active.

 Past customers are very valuable to every business.

 They can teach your business about how well you’re doing at meeting customer needs.
 They can spark ideas about what to do next.
 And they’re a proven source of income.